Shawnee Indian Facts

 - Eastern Shawnee Tribe

-- Today, English is the predominant language spoken these Native Americans.
+- Today, English is the predominant language spoken by these Native Americans.
 Although some tribal elders do speak the Shawnee language; it is quickly becoming an endangered language because it is not being taught to children.

 - The Shawnee tribe tended to be very nomadic.
-They moved often, mostly to avoid confrontations with other tribes and only fought when it was necessary to protect their families.
+They moved often, mostly to avoid confrontations with other tribes, and only fought when it was necessary to protect their families.

 - Because of their nomadic nature, their homes were never permanent structures.
-They lived in temporary dome-shaped homes called wigwams which were constructed of tree bark and sap, brush, cattails and sometimes hide.
+They lived in temporary dome-shaped homes called wigwams, which were constructed of tree bark and sap, brush, cattails, and sometimes hide.

-- Several Northeast American Indian tribes including the Shawnee are known for a style of dance called Stomp Dance which is held for both social and religious purposes.
+- Several Northeast American Indian tribes, including the Shawnee, are known for a style of dance called Stomp Dance, which is held for both social and religious purposes.

 - Although they did not always get along, the Cherokee Indians to the south were very important to the Shawnee.
 The Shawnee adopted a lot of music and dance from them and regularly traded with them.